Cell Phone Use and Commercial Truck Drivers

 Truck drivers and trucking companies who violate federal trucking regulations and cause serious collisions may also be brought to justice by the victims of these accidents.
 Those injured by truck drivers who were using cell phones while driving may be able to pursue financial compensation through civil court proceedings, such as a personal injury lawsuit.
 Families of those who lose their lives may be able to pursue wrongful death actions against negligent truck drivers or trucking companies.
 These lawsuits can give victims and their families the opportunity to not only hold these at-fault parties accountable for their conduct, but can help them recover money for medical bills, property damage, lost earnings and other unforeseen expenses or losses they have experienced.

-Call a Houston Truck Accident Lawyer Today
+Call a Houston Truck Accident Attorney Today

 If you are interested in finding out what can be done to hold a negligent truck driver accountable for using a hand-held cell phone while driving, call a Houston truck accident lawyer at our firm.
 Our legal team has more than 150 years of combined legal experience and uses our considerable knowledge and resources to help our clients face off against large trucking companies and insurance providers as we pursue fair and complete compensation on their behalf.